Cluster 3: Interpret linear models. (Algebra 1 - Major Cluster)Archived

 What's Slope got to do with it?:

-In this lesson students will interpret the meaning of slope and y-intercept in a wide variety of examples of "real world" situations that are modeled by linear functions.
+Students will interpret the meaning of slope and y-intercept in a wide variety of examples of real-world situations modeled by linear functions.

 Type: Lesson Plan